4 Powerful Qualities to Look for in a Business Coach for Your Practice

 Quality coaches have helped me tremendously in my own practice.
 That’s why I’m so passionate about quality coaching and mentorship, especially when it comes to giving back and coaching other practitioners.

 If you’re looking for an alternative healthcare coach who’s been where you are, I’d love to talk with you.
-Please feel free to check out my coaching services or set-up a free 15-minute chat.
+Please feel free to check out Clinical Business Academy or set up a time to chat.
 I’ve helped hundreds of practitioners up their game and create a practice that’s unique to them, their goals, and their patients.
 I’d love the opportunity to help you, too!

 1. (n.d.).
 Success | Definition of Success by Merriam-Webster.
 Retrieved October 12, 2020, from https://www.merriam-webster.com/dictionary/success